Metaboverse/Metaboverse/README.md

 Have any feedback?
 Let us know [here](https://forms.gle/4z51DMnagWRvKhc38).

 ### Trying out Metaboverse
-You can access some example network curations with biological data [here](https://github.com/Metaboverse/manuscript/tree/master/data/databases) -- download the `.json.zip` files
+You can access some example network curations with biological data [here](https://github.com/Metaboverse/manuscript/tree/master/data/databases) -- download the `.json.zip` files.
+With each release archive or Metaboverse, a `test_data.zip` file is included.
+Unzip this file and read the `README.txt` file for more information on this example dataset.

 ### How does the underlying code for Metaboverse work?
 Metaboverse is currently segmented into two parts: